Juan Yepez: St. Louis Cardinals

 On October 6, 2021, the Cardinals selected Yepez's contract and added him to the 26-man roster for the 2021 National League Wild Card Game, but he did not make an appearance.
 He returned to Memphis to begin the 2022 season.

 The Cardinals recalled Yepez to the major league roster on May 3, 2022.
 Yepez made his major league debut the next day against the Kansas City Royals as the starting right fielder, and hit a double off Kris Bubic in his first at-bat.
 He recorded another double in his second at-bat, becoming the first player in Cardinals history to hit two doubles in their first game.
 He hit his first career home run off Jakob Junis against the San Francisco Giants on May 8, 2022.
 On June 27, he had his first career multi-home run night, hitting two two-run home runs versus the Miami Marlins.

 Yepez hit the third of a record-tying four consecutive home runs between teammates on July 2, 2022, the 11th such occurrence in major league history.
 At Citizens Bank Park in Philadelphia, Nolan Arenado, Nolan Gorman, Yepez and Dylan Carlson all homered off Phillies starter Kyle Gibson with two outs in the first inning.
 It was the first time that the Cardinals had accomplished the feat, and the first time that it occurred in the first inning.
+In 76 games during his rookie campaign, Yepez hit .253/.296/.447 with 12 home runs and 30 RBI.

+Yepez was optioned to Triple-A Memphis to begin the 2023 season.
+In 28 games, he batted .183/.246/.300 with two home runs and two RBI.
+On November 17, 2023, Yepez was non-tendered by the Cardinals and became a free agent.

+Washington Nationals

+On December 6, 2023, Yepez signed a minor league contract with the Washington Nationals.
+In 74 games for the Triple–A Rochester Red Wings, he batted .263/.357/.438 with 11 home runs and 41 RBI.
+On July 5, 2024, the Nationals selected Yepez's contract, adding him to the major league roster.
+For the season he played in 62 games for the Nationals, batted .283, with six home runs and 26 RBI.

+Yepez was optioned to Triple-A Rochester to begin the 2025 season, where he batted .199/.273/.301 with three home runs and 14 RBI across his first 45 appearances.
+Yepez was designated for assignment by the Nationals on June 16, 2025.
+He cleared waivers and was sent outright to Triple-A Rochester on June 18.
+He elected free agency on November 6.